Navigated to

 Application

-Application deadline was 15 January 2024.
+Application deadline was 15 April 2025.
 The application period is closed.
+Please note: This second application round is intended only for EU/EEA/Swiss citizens.

 Application and tuition fees